Gxost/JsonPathExpressions/README.md

 # JSONPath expressions

-This project allows to create, parse, analyze and modify JsonPath expressions.
+This project allows to create, parse, analyze and modify JSONPath expressions.

 ## What is JSONPath